timyiu478/kaist-concurrent-programming-rust/README.md

 # KAIST Concurrent Programming in Rust

-This repository contains my implementation of concurrent data structures and libraries in Rust, from the [KAIST CS431](https://github.com/kaist-cp/cs431) course.
+This repository contains my implementation of concurrent data structures and libraries in **Rust**, from the [KAIST CS431](https://github.com/kaist-cp/cs431) course.

 ## Course Overview

 **Understand the motivations and challenges of concurrent programming.** Learn design patterns and principles for reasoning about concurrency.
 Design, implement, and evaluate concurrent programs.

 ## Implementations

+> [!IMPORTANT]
+> The code here is offered as a learning aid to help you build intuition and see one possible way of solving the problem.
+Readers are strongly encouraged to engage actively with the material and develop their own independent implementations.

 ### [Hello Server](homework/src/hello_server)